neilharvey94044/ScannerClient/README.md

 4. Audio using rtaudio.
 5. GUI using wxWidgets.
 6. Upsampling of audio using libsamplerate.
 The scanner exposes an audio stream that is 8000 samples per second.
 This has been fine on Windows and Ubuntu, however, OSX does not support it, which necessitated upsampling to 44,100 sps.
 This provided improved audio on my computers.
-6. Upsampling of audio using libsamplerate.
-The scanner exposes an audio stream that is 8000 samples per second.
-This has been fine on Windows and Ubuntu, however, OSX does not support it, which necessitated upsampling to 44,100 sps.
-This provided improved audio on my computers.

 The executable name is `sc.exe` on Windows and `sc` on Linux and OSX.